Exercise Recommendations for Aging Adults with Diabetes

 Strength Training

 Strength training is a popular form of exercise because it offers many different options.
-Your loved one can do it with no equipment by doing pushups, crunches, leg squats, and similar exercises.
-Likewise, your loved one can get free weights or weight machines for the home or go to a gym to strength train with help from a caregiver.
+Seniors can do it with no equipment by trying pushups, crunches, leg squats, and similar exercises.
+They can also use free weights or weight machines at home, or even go to a gym to strength train with support from a caregiver.

-Strength training can increase muscle mass, which directly correlates with increased insulin sensitivity and consistently higher levels of blood glucose.
-Better levels of glucose can lead to needing less diabetic medication and being healthier overall.
-An additional benefit of strength training for seniors is a reduced risk of osteoporosis and bone fractures.
+Strength training helps increase muscle mass, which improves insulin sensitivity and supports better blood glucose control.
+Healthier glucose levels may reduce the need for diabetic medication and promote overall wellness.
+Another important benefit for seniors is a lower risk of osteoporosis and bone fractures.

-For optimal health, it’s essential for seniors with diabetes to adopt healthy habits, including regular exercise.
-Maintaining a high quality of life can be challenging for some seniors, but professional caregivers can help them attain this goal.
-Families can trust Elderly Home Care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living longer and healthier lives.
+For optimal health, it’s essential for seniors with diabetes, including those managing type 2 or even those at risk due to genetic diabetes, to adopt healthy habits like regular exercise.
+Maintaining a high quality of life can be challenging for some seniors, but professional caregivers can provide guidance and motivation.
+Families can trust Elderly Home Care experts to help their loved ones focus on lifestyle choices that increase the chances of living longer, healthier lives.

 Tai Chi